 WHO has many papers on how research should be done.

 Do remember, that the whole point of acupuncture is to help you maintain balance between the yin and yang forces in your body and life!
 For that, we use acupuncture points.
 These lie on acupuncture channels.
 Behind all this there’s a sophisticated theory.
 We find that treatment has many benefits.

 Of course, people are using and researching acupuncture and its effects all the time, and not all of it gets published.

-Many acupuncturists notice how a particular treatment always seems to work, and they tell other acupuncturists who find it works too.
+Many acupuncturists notice how a particular treatment always seems to work.
+Then they tell other acupuncturists, who find it works too.
 However, not all acupuncturists have the time or inclination to write it up and get it published.

-Often the work needed to fulfil the conditions required by, for example, the World Health Organisation, takes great time and expense which individual acupuncturists have neither the inclination nor the money for.
+Often it takes great work and time to fulfil the conditions required by the World Health Organisation.
+Individual acupuncturists have neither the inclination nor the money for this.

 So it doesn’t get published.
 But you may find that your acupuncturist has successfully treated a condition not on the WHO lists.

-Also, just because a condition on the World Health Organisation's list above is said to be treatable with acupuncture, that doesn't mean it will always respond immediately.
+Also, just because a condition WHO says is treatable with acupuncture doesn’t mean it will always respond immediately.

-Some patients have conditions that are deeply embedded in their metabolism and take quite a few treatments before they get good results.
-You may need patience; acupuncture effectiveness can be great but please don't expect one treatment will always solve a problem that you've been seeing your doctor about for years!
+Some patients have conditions that are deeply embedded in their metabolism.
+It may take quite a few treatments before they get good results.
+You may need patience; acupuncture effectiveness can be great but please don’t expect one treatment will always solve a problem that you’ve been seeing your doctor about for years!

 The British Acupuncture Council publishes a list online of research.